Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 141E8: redrew for more pronounced “bell”
 - 141F1: redrew from scratch
 - 141F3: redrew from scratch; it’s a cloth rather than a room with uraei
+- 14201: redrew from scratch; consistent with 02 and 03
 - 14202: redrew from scratch; thick lines even on small size
 - 14212: after 13
 - 14213: flip arrows ↑↓